yuyaslabo/vam_echoavatar_bridge/README.md

 ### Key Updates in this Version 1.1.0
 * **Low Latency Implementation:**
-  The data processing pipeline has been thoroughly optimized to minimize latency.
+  The data processing pipeline has been optimized to minimize latency.
 * **Audio Passthrough:**
   Not only does the bridge send motion, but it now captures the audio returned from the EchoAvatar engine and streams it directly into the VaM environment.